-Everyday, Brooklyn Bridge Park Waterfront Workouts, June to September, Join other fitness enthusiasts and feel the burn while breaking a sweat outdoors.
+Summerlong, Brooklyn Bridge Park Waterfront Workouts, June to September, Join other fitness enthusiasts and feel the burn while breaking a sweat outdoors.
 Brooklyn Bridge Park hosts a variety of waterfront workouts like zumba, piyo, Broadway dance, retro dance, hip hop aerobics and more.
 Click on the link above to see times and locations in the park.

 Saturdays, High energy workouts at Myrtle Avenue Plaza, Clinton Hill, 9-10am through August 13 As part of Move on Myrtle, a summer-long series of free fitness, kids and music events, this early morning session is led by either Southbridge Fitness, CKO Kickboxing or Vitality Health and Wellness.